 Bonaireans understand that protecting the environment involves more than just the surrounding Caribbean Sea.
 Therefore a safe haven for the many birds (both native and migrating) has been created.
-Washington Slagbaai National Park is a large reserve in the north that covers 25% of this Caribbean island’s total land area.
-Over 200 birds can be found on Bonaire at various times including the more than 15,000 flamingos that nest in the protected area within the salt pans to the south.
+Washington Slagbaai National Park is a large reserve in the north that covers 20% of this Caribbean island’s total land area.
+Over 200 birds can be found on Bonaire at various times, including the more than 15,000 flamingos that nest in the protected area within the salt pans in the south.

 Apart from Washington Slagbaai, several other vulnerable areas have been designated as protected zones.
-All are open to the public and individual as well as bird watching tours by bus are available.
-One can also do one’s sighting and photographing in the mangroves from a kayak.
+All are open to the public, but distance must be kept in order to not disturb them.
+There are bird watching tours by bus available, or by kayak in the mangroves.

 Caribbean or Brown-throated Parakeet

 This bright green bird can be seen, flying around with the others loudly screaming!
 It’s a joy to listen to and to watch at.
 The parakeet on Bonaire differs from the parakeets on Curacao and Aruba, though some of the races have been mixed a little.

 This tiny little hummingbird can be seen where flowers are.
 It’s only 8 cm and this includes the beak which is 2 cm long.
 Their relatively long beak is used to sip nectar from flowers.
 They are named after their glittering color; emerald.
 Only the female are a little more dull in color.